HTC REEL Kids

 REEL Kids Success Story

-Prior to the special guest presentation by Lucas Snyder, HTC will award medals to each winner for their accomplishments.
+Prior to the special guest presentation by Lucas Snyder, HTC awarded medals to each winner for their accomplishments.
 The Meagan Conner Award and Taylor McKinney Award for Courage winners will also be also announced.

 See the listings & photos of all the 2017 HTC REEL Kids by clicking on the links below: